Generic selectors

 Maintenance & Cleaning

-Routine maintenance is the most important habit in aquarium care.
-Weekly water changes dilute nitrates, remove dissolved organics, and replenish trace minerals.
-Gravel vacuuming pulls decaying food and waste from the substrate before it breaks down into ammonia.
-A consistent schedule prevents the slow water quality decline that causes chronic stress.
+Weekly maintenance is the habit that separates successful tanks from struggling ones.
+Water changes dilute nitrates, remove dissolved organics, and replenish trace minerals.
+Gravel vacuuming pulls decaying food and waste before it breaks down into ammonia.
+Skip a few weeks in a row and water quality declines faster than you expect.

 Common Problems & Troubleshooting